microenvgen/Temporal/README.md

 ## Contents

-- metadata_Temp: the Excel file containing the necessary data.
+- metadata_Temp: The Excel file containing the necessary data.
-- `Analysis.Rmd`: the script containing the code used to perform the analyses in this study.
+- `Analysis.Rmd`: The script containing the code used to perform the analyses in this study.
+- `Phylogenetic_tree.Rmd`: This script adds the phylogenetic tree to the phyloseq object to enable phylogenetic diversity analyses.

 ## Functions